-Please give our readers a little teaser of what you will cover in your presentation at Xcelerate 2019.
+Please give our readers a little teaser of what you covered in your presentation at Xcelerate 2019.

-I plan to discuss the challenges that led Pets at Home to consider how we manage assortment, the best practices to consider and pitfalls to avoid, and the process we went through to engage the business in looking at this area differently.
+I discussed the challenges that led Pets at Home to consider how we manage assortment, the best practices to consider and pitfalls to avoid, and the process we went through to engage the business in looking at this area differently.

-I’ll get into the fundamentals for starting a project like this – things like fully understanding your macro space and having dimensionally accurate planograms, defining the rulesets on inventory and sales, organizing that data.
-I’ll take the audience through how we did own analysis and recorded how long it took is to do it.
+I spoke about the fundamentals for starting a project like this – things like fully understanding your macro space and having dimensionally accurate planograms, defining the rulesets on inventory and sales, organizing that data.
+I went through how we did own analysis and recorded how long it took is to do it.
 Then, we had Symphony RetailAI do exactly the same thing – and we compared the two scenarios.
 The results were extremely interesting and compelling.
-I’ll cover in detail Symphony RetailAI’s category space optimization process, the scenarios we used and how we validated results.
+I covered in detail Symphony RetailAI’s category space optimization process, the scenarios we used and how we validated results.

 Tell us something fun about yourself that our readers might enjoy.

 Despite being a Brit, I’ve been a huge fan of American sports for many years, and I played basketball since school.
 For about 15 years, I was Chairman of one of the largest amateur basketball leagues in the UK with 45 teams playing in it.
 I frequently travel to America on holiday as a favorite destination, and I’ve managed to see several NBA games, a couple of baseball games, which I think is a bit like one of you guys coming over here and trying to watch cricket.
 I sit there slightly puzzled by some of the rules, but it’s all very interesting to watch.